Iceland Suspends Whale Hunt On Animal Welfare Concerns - UrduPoint

 "I have taken the decision to suspend whaling" until August 31, food Minister Svandis Svavarsdottir said in a statement, after a government-commissioned report concluded the hunt does not comply with Iceland's Animal Welfare Act.

-A recent monitoring report by Iceland's Food and Veterinary Authority on the fin whale hunt found that the killing of the animals took too long based on the main objectives of the Animal Welfare Act.
+Recent monitoring by Iceland's Food and Veterinary Authority on the fin whale hunt found that the killing of the animals took too long based on the main objectives of the Animal Welfare Act.

 "If the government and licensees cannot guarantee welfare requirements, these activities do not have a future," the minister said.